auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 - The `com.auth0.android.result.Delegation` class has been removed.
 This was used as the result of the request to the [/delegation](https://auth0.com/docs/api/authentication#delegation) Authentication API legacy endpoint, disabled as of June 2017.
 - The `com.auth0.android.authentication.request.DelegationRequest` class has been removed.
 This was used to represent the request to the legacy Authentication API [/delegation](https://auth0.com/docs/api/authentication#delegation) endpoint, disabled as of June 2017.
 - The `com.auth0.android.request.AuthorizableRequest` class has been removed.
 You can achieve the same result using the method in Request: `Request#addHeader("Authorization", "Bearer TOKEN_VALUE")`.
+- The `com.auth0.android.authentication.request.TokenRequest` class has been removed.
+The ability to set a Code Verifier, and any request headers and parameters has been moved to the `com.auth0.android.request.Request` interface.

 ### Class changes